At some time in our (digital) lives, we’re bound to come across shortened links or URLs, on social networks, for example, you can’t avoid them.

 - For Firefox, you can use the corresponding version of Unshorten.it.
 Whereas the website expands shortened links, the add-on for Firefox does so directly from the browser, thereby saving you a few seconds.
 Instead of having to open a new tab in the browser and cut and paste the URL, this extension means that you only have to right-click the shortened link and select the option: ‘Unshorten this link’.

 - If you use Google Chrome, you also have plenty of options.
-For example, LongURL (that’s right, the Google browser version of the website we mentioned before), is an add-on that displays all the data regarding the shortened link – including the URL – when you pass the cursor over it.
+For example, LongURL (that’s right, the Google browser version of the website we mentioned before), is an add-on that displays all the data regarding the shortened link – including the URL.

 Regardless of the method you choose, you’ll still have to employ some common sense to decide whether the page is bona fide or not.
 When you expand a link and the name of the website isn’t familiar or what you see is a completely incomprehensible Web address, you’d better be cautious and not go there.
 In this case, the saying is quite appropriate: ‘Better safe than sorry’.